 Saturday last was my Eleanor’s cousin who is a good friend of ours wedding day.
-We we’re really worried as the weather was not holding up on the Thursday or the Friday and the forecast really didn’t look great but fortunately, the bride turned up in a horse drawn carriage and then the sun came out.
+We we’re really worried as the weather was not holding up on the Thursday or the Friday.
+The forecast really didn’t look great but fortunately, the bride turned up in a horse drawn carriage and then the sun came out.

 Anyway yesterday (Sunday) was the first chance i was able to really get into the kitchen just for the fun of it.
-Piggy one of my best mates doesn’t cook bless him.
+Piggy, who is one of our best mates, doesn’t cook bless him.
 His mum and dad are away in Canada for three weeks having an amazing holiday and Piggy is left to fend for himself.
-We saw the Inbetweeners film Thursday and he mentioned his diet last week was burgers and microwave meals.
+We were watching the Inbetweeners film Thursday and he told me his diet last week was burgers and microwave meals.
 We invited him over for dinner yesterday and have found that we’ve invited him for a couple more evenings just to make sure he’s actually eating!

 I’ve picked so many blackberries over the past 2 weeks that I am looking for every opportunity to use them and having had the start of this years Great British Bake Off it seemed only right to make a cake.
 This is a great way to make a small cake for sharing and use some fresh ingredients.
 I used a bramley apple to pair up with the blackberries because its such a classic combination.
 The result was a crunchy topped cake with a moist, sweet inside.

-- For the Crumble
+For the crumble topping

-- 2 tbsp demerara sugar
+- 2 tbsp Demerara Sugar

-- 1 tbsp ground almonds
+- 1 tbsp Ground Almonds

-- 2 tbsp porridge oats
+- 2 tbsp Porridge Oats

-- For the cake
+For the Cake

-- 175g unsalted butter
+- 175 g unsalted butter

-- 3 eggs
+- 3 Eggs

 - 2 tbsp cold water

-- Heat oven to 180C/160C (Gas mark 4)
+- Pre-heat your oven to 180°C (Gas mark 4)